MaJerle/c-code-style/README.md

 }
 ```

-- Declare pointer variables with asterix aligned to type
+- Declare pointer variables with asterisk aligned to type
 ```c
 /* OK */
 char* a;